lowRISC/sonata-software/doc/getting-started.md

 (Note output size may differ)

 If you have got a successful build, congratulations!
 Your environment is ready to go for Sonata software development.
-Get in touch with Greg Chadwick on [ches-2024@lowrisc.org](mailto:ches-2024@lowrisc.org) if you have any issues.
+Get in touch with lowRISC on [ches-2024@lowrisc.org](mailto:ches-2024@lowrisc.org) if you have any issues.

 For reference the full output (from a build run on a Linux machine) looks like: